Projects within the last year

 - Building an application that can take any google forms results csv, pick the right charts, and create a data visualization in which interacting with the chart of results for any question filters the charts for every other question.

-- Building a “where science happens in Houston” map the leverages web-scraping and machine-learning.
+- Building a “where science happens in Houston” map that leverages web-scraping and machine-learning.